Oklahoma Girl Scout murders: Discovery of the bodies

 At around 7 p.m. on Sunday, June 12, 1977, the night before camp started, the girls huddled in their tents.
 Among them were Lori Lee Farmer (8), Doris Denise Milner (10), and Michele Heather Guse (9).
 The girls were all residents of Broken Arrow, Oklahoma, a suburb of Tulsa.
-They were sharing tent #7 in the camp's "Kiowa" unit, which was located the farthest from the camp counselors' tent and partially obscured by the camp’s showers.
+They were sharing tent #7 in the camp's "Kiowa" unit, which was located the farthest from the camp counselors' tent and partially obscured by the camp's showers.

 At around 6 a.m. on June 13, a camp counselor on her way to the shower saw a girl's body in her sleeping bag in a wooded area just outside the tent area.
 It was discovered that all three girls from tent #7 were missing.
 As counselors began searching, they discovered the girls from tent #7 had been murdered.
 Two bodies were inside a sleeping bag, crumpled towards the bottom of the bag, and one body was visible on the outside.
 They had been left on a trail leading to the showers, about 150 yards from their tent.
 Subsequent testing showed that they had been bludgeoned and strangled.
 All three girls had been raped.

-A large, red flashlight was found on top of the girls' bodies; a smudged fingerprint was found on the lens, but it has never been identified as it was too smudged for a positive identification.
+A large, red flashlight was found near the girls' bodies; a smudged fingerprint was found on the lens, but it has never been identified as it was too smudged for a positive identification.
 A footprint from a 9.5 size shoe was also found in the blood in the tent.
 Between 2:30 and 3 a.m. on June 13, a landowner reported hearing "quite a bit" of traffic on a remote road near the camp.